mpalop/test_golang_api/README.md

 ## Github
-The repo is [https://github.com/mpalop/test_golang_api](https://github.com/mpalop/test_golang_api) There are all the code, sample fixtures and this Readme file
+The repo is [https://github.com/mpalop/test_golang_api](https://github.com/mpalop/test_golang_api) There is the code, sample fixtures and the current Readme file

 ## Makefile
 There is a Makefile to help with the different parts of the app.